Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 We stay semi-attentive all day.

-Even when you’re focused, part of your brain is listening for:
+Even when you’re trying to focus, part of your brain is listening for:

 Just hovering in between.